burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 #Marking scheme

 25% working playable game level
-- cubeworld
+- Cubeworld (set of 3D cubes)
-- first person camera
+- First person camera
-- collison detection
+- Collision detection
 - Shoot projectiles and cubes removed when hit

 25% Using standard tools such as git, makefile etc.
-- continous integration
+- Continuous integration
-- doxygen for commenting code
+- Doxygen for commenting code
-- build system
+- Build system
-- testing
+- Testing

 25% Code quality
-- structed and throughly commented
+- Structured well and thoroughly commented
-- build on two platforms
+- Build and run successfully on at least two platforms

 25% enhancements to game
-- add up player score
+- Add up and display player score
-- enimies attacking player
+- Enemies attacking, reducing score and/or creating a failure state (i.e. player dies)
-- ability to jump on cubes
+- Ability for player and/or enemies to jump on cubes
+- Differentiation of cubes (e.g. higher point values for smaller cubes)
-- messages for player i.e game over
+- Messages for player i.e. game over, highscore